Chargers QB Herbert listed as questionable vs. Jaguars – KION546

 “They feel good.
 Thank you,” Herbert said when asked how his ribs felt.
 “There have definitely been improvements. … Thankfully, we have a couple days left before we play.
 We don’t play today, and so that’s up to us, our team, to make the best decision so that we are ready to go on Sunday.”

 Herbert will wear a rib protector but could also receive an injection to deal with the pain.
-It did not go well the last time that happened to a Chargers quarterback.
+He has made 34 consecutive regular-season starts, seventh among active quarterbacks.

+Coach Brandon Staley said Chase Daniel would start if Herbert could not go.
+The 13-year veteran has six career starts, most recently in 2019 for the Chicago Bears.

 This is Herbert’s first significant injury since being the sixth overall pick in the 2020 NFL draft.
 He broke his femur as a junior in high school in 2014 and then had a broken collarbone three years later at Oregon.